public-convenience-ltd/toiletmap/.github/CONTRIBUTING.md

 The "subject" of the commit follows.
 It should be a short indication of the change.
 The commit convention prefers that this is written in the present-imperative tense.

-### Commitizen

-To help with meeting this spec we've installed a [commitizen](http://commitizen.github.io/cz-cli/) adapter.
-To try it out install commitizen with `npm install -g commitizen` and then run it by usiung `git cz` instead of `git commit`.
-Commitizen takes all the normal arguments you'd expect for `git commit`

 ### Commit linting

 Each time you commit the message will be checked against these standards in a pre-commit hook.
 Additionally all the commits in a PR branch will be linted before it can be merged to master.
 So don't worry - the :robot: has your back.